Turee/kickstart-your-graphql-api-with-hasura/readme.md

 CREATE INDEX ON "order"(status);
 ```

-Execute the migrations by using Hasura CLI:
+The migration file is located in the `migrations` directory of the example code.
+You can apply the migration by using following command:

 ```
 hasura migrate apply